FINANCIAL PLANNING MISTAKES TO AVOID AT YOUR 20’S

 So, take risks in your life.
 Built your empire in your spare time.

 This is a special tune that is played by millennials.
-In the early 1960s, 1970s the same young people started their savings first.
-The place people saved their money was a post office savings account.
+In the early 1960s, and 1970s the same young people started their savings first.
+The place where people saved their money was a post office savings account.

 The biggest mistake is even worse, they tend to spend more than their income.

-When you spend more than you earn in terms of EMI as commitment.
+When you spend more than you earn in terms of EMI as a commitment.
 The feelings and frustration will shift towards your job, that they are not paying well.
 The underlying problem is with your nature of spending.
 You can’t become the CEO of your company in a year.

 What is the difference?
 It all depends on the mindset and habitual change over saving and investment.